expo/expo/docs/README.md

 ### As an Exponent developer

 - Make your changes in `universe/docs` and commit them.
 Our `shipit` bot synchronizes the changes to the public `exponent-docs` repository.
-To deploy, you will need Docker for Mac + GCloud tools.
-Just run `make deploy` from `universe/docs`.

-### Manually restart docs pod (for some reason?)

-- Run `node scripts/restart-docs-pod.js`
+Changes will automatically be deployed to https://docs.getexponent.com on deploy.
+To change the default version, update the version key in `docs/package.json` (the deploy script will respect this value).

 ### Testing changes locally